-Why second hand shopping is good for the environment
+Why second hand shopping is great for the environment

 Save money, find cool treasures, and reduce waste – so much to love about second hand shopping.

 Resisting the urge to buy so many new ‘things’

 Every little thing that we use and that we throw away in our lives has a footprint on the planet.
 Whether it is small or big, we can’t ignore that the items we consume have an impact on our environment.
 That’s where we can see second-hand shopping as a great solution to helping save the planet.

 Most of us have already heard of the motto “Reduce, reuse, recycle” as being one of the core values of sustainable living.

 First, we should reduce the number of things that we consume.
 But then, we ought to reuse what already exists in the world.

 Second-hand shopping lowers the impact of the things we consume as we’re reusing things that have already been produced and we are diverting them from landfills.

 What can I buy second hand?